 And if you want to choose an AirBnB, the most chic neighborhoods are Parcul Carol, Grădina Icoanei and Dorobanți, all 3 in proximity to the city center, still with a charmingly local feeling.

 One last thought.
 I can’t imagine living a different life than the one I live today, but I can’t help to wonder.
 How would my life have been if I stayed?
 Is a conforting feeling to know Bucharest will alway be there.

-Write me if you have any question or you plan to visit.
+Same conclusion as in Part 1 – Write me please if you have any question or you plan to visit.
 Talking about Bucharest is a favorite topic of mine.
 Is pretty amazing, right?